Group lesson FAQ

 Unfortunately, we do not offer make-up lessons for group swim lessons.
-Only our Adult, Parent-Child, semi-private, and private classes are eligible for make-up lessons.
+Only our Adult, Parent-Child, and private classes are eligible for make-up lessons.
 If you are part of an Adult or Parent & Child class and you are going to miss a lesson you must notify the Aquatics Coordinator 24 hours beforehand by email or phone to be eligible for a make-up lesson.

 What if my child can’t complete a session?

 All swim lesson participants will be eligible for a partial refund (all but $15 processing fee) if they choose to drop out of lessons before the first week of swim lessons (Start date indicated on receipt).
 There are NO REFUNDS after the first week of swim lessons.
 The only exception is a pro-rated refund for special situations including an injury where the child is unable to finish the month or a family related emergency where the child is unable to complete the month.
 A credit for the pro-rated cost of the lesson will be issued if the YMCA has to cancel a swim lesson due to pool closure.

 When can I sign up?

 Now!
 Registrations are open for 3 months at a time.
 Register Today

 When does the late fee come into effect?